achilles945/websecurity/docs/directory-structure.md

 Provides an overview of the project, instructions for setup, and how to use the resources in the repository.

 ## Notes
-- **Findings** is the primary folder for in-depth information on vulnerabilities, exploitation, and remediation.
+- **findings** is the primary folder for in-depth information on vulnerabilities, exploitation, and remediation.
-- **Reports** is where the final penetration testing report and summary of findings reside.
+- **reports** is where the final penetration testing report and summary of findings reside.
-- **Scripts** contains automation tools that streamline testing tasks.
+- **scripts** contains automation tools that streamline testing tasks.

 This structure is designed to provide clear organization for efficient workflow and ease of access to important resources in the penetration testing process.